hellstorm-software/Kult-Rising/readme.md

 - <i>fixed an issue that caused dead players to not despawn</i>
 - <i>fixed an issue that caused corpses to damage the player</i>
 - <i>fixed an issue that caused component barrels to not spawn</i>
+- <i>fixed an issue that caused player movement to be slowed sometimes in extraction level</i>

 ----------------------------------------------------------